adobe-apiplatform/adobeio-runtime-lab-analytics/exercises/exercise-4/README.md

 ```

 ### Step 4
-Add getDurationFromIntent function, this function will return the duration for a given intent.
+Add `getDurationFromIntent` function; this function will return the duration for a given intent.

 ```javascript
 /**